Should you buy the Fossil Gen 5 or the Fossil Gen 5E?

 |✔️

+The Fossil Gen 5 might be the older model between the two, but it still has a stunning design.
+It only comes in one size (44mm), but there are multiple variants to pick from depending on what look you're after.
+You also get a bright 1.3-inch AMOLED display.
+The watch has two easy-to-use side buttons and a rotating crown for navigating through menus.
+These models are compatible with 22mm interchangeable bands.
+So when you want to shop for a new Fossil Gen 5 band, you'll have an array of choices.

-Another perk that may come in handy is the various battery-saving modes that you can take advantage of.
-While these modes can limit functionality, they're mainly designed to prolong the life of your battery in between charges For instance, Extended Mode allows you to use essential features every day while only needing to be charged every few days.
-If you don't want to be limited in how you can use your smartwatch, Daily Mode will still require you to charge it each night.
+Another perk that may come in handy is the various battery-saving modes.
+While these modes can limit functionality, they're mainly designed to prolong your battery life in between charges.
+For instance, Extended Mode allows you to use essential features daily while only needing a charge every few days.
+If you don't want to be limited in using your smartwatch, Daily Mode will still require you to charge it each night.

+While the Fossil Gen 5 offers 1 GB RAM and 8 GB storage, there's still room for improvement.

-It's no secret that Wear OS needs work, especially in comparison to other leaders on the market.
-While you do get the 1 GB RAM and 8 GB storage, there is still a lot of room for improvement.
+While the Fossil Gen 5 offers 1 GB RAM and 8 GB storage, there's still room for improvement.
 The Snapdragon Wear 3100 processor provides you with decent performance, but there are still typical software bugs that cause Wear OS to lag behind its competitors in this department.

+If you've been keeping up with wearable news, you know that things are changing for Wear OS watches.
+Now that Wear OS 3 is on the horizon, this is something you'll want to think about when shopping for a smartwatch.
+We're hopeful that the Snapdragon Wear 4100+ chipset that comes with the new Fossil Gen 6 smartwatch will take performance to the next level.

 While the Fossil Gen 5 isn't exactly a fitness smartwatch, it has the main features you need to track your health and activity.
-This model comes with built-in GPS, heart-rate monitoring, activity tracking, and water resistance up to 30 meters.
-The new update adds sleep monitoring and cardio fitness tracking with VO2 max estimation.
+This model has built-in GPS, heart-rate monitoring, activity tracking, and water resistance up to 30 meters.
 You also get a wide range of smartwatch features, including Google Assistant, Google Pay, music storage, and a mic/speaker for taking Bluetooth calls on your wrist.

 The Fossil Gen 5E cuts a few corners

 When you buy the lite version of any device, you can expect it to cut a few corners.
 In the case of the Fossil Gen 5E, there are a few missing features you'll want to consider.
 Most importantly, you won't have onboard GPS with this model.
 As a result, you'll need to have your phone with you to track your route during an activity.
-If activity tracking isn't your main goal, then it might not bother you that the Fossil Gen 5E lacks onboard GPS.
+If activity tracking isn't your primary goal, it might not bother you that the Fossil Gen 5E lacks onboard GPS.

+The Fossil Gen 5E is missing an altimeter, a compass, and an ambient light sensor.

-Now that we know what's missing, let's talk about the one advantage the Fossil Gen 5E has over the original models.
+Now that we know what's missing, let's talk about the one advantage the Fossil Gen 5E has over the original Gen 5.
 This time around, you can choose between two case sizes.
-Not surprisingly, the larger 44 mm models come in a few different masculine designs, including Black Stainless Steel and Brown Leather.
-The smaller 42 mm models are available in more feminine designs, like Blush Silicone and Rose Gold Stainless Steel.
+Not surprisingly, the larger 44mm models come in a few different masculine designs, including Black Stainless Steel and Brown Leather.
+The smaller 42mm models are available in more feminine designs, like Blush Silicone and Rose Gold Stainless Steel.
+Regardless of which model you choose, you'll have access to a wide variety of interchangeable Fossil Gen 5E bands.

-If you're a fan of extras and don't want to miss out on key features such as built-in GPS, you'll probably want to stick with the original Fossil Gen 5 smartwatch.
+If you're a fan of extra perks and don't want to miss out on key features such as built-in GPS, you'll probably want to stick with the original Fossil Gen 5 smartwatch.
 It also provides you with more storage and a satisfying digital crown for easier navigation.
-If you can live with the one 44 mm case size option and you want these few extra features, you'll be happy you chose the Fossil Gen 5.
+If you can live with the one 44mm case size option and want these few extra features, you'll be happy to choose the Fossil Gen 5.

 Perhaps those extras don't really jump out at you.
 If you're buying a Fossil wearable to enjoy the gorgeous design and a few smartwatch perks, the Gen 5E might be more your speed.
 You get two different size options with this watch, which is a departure from the original models.
-It has all the same updates and new perks, too.
-The only other major differences are the lack of GPS, less storage, and slimmed-down side button setup.
+The only other major differences are the lack of GPS, less internal storage, and a slimmed-down side button setup.

-There isn't a huge price gap here, so your decision will come down to what features and design elements matter most to you.
-If you want more bang for your buck, then you should probably consider the Fossil Gen 5.
-If you want to save a few backs and you're not worried about the missing perks, go with the Fossil Gen 5E.
+There isn't a huge price gap to consider when choosing between these two Android smartwatches, either.
+Your ultimate decision will determine what features and design elements matter most to you in a smartwatch.
+If you want more bang for your buck, then it makes sense to consider the Fossil Gen 5.
+If you want a specific size or design and won't miss the extra features, you might prefer the Fossil Gen 5E.

 Perfect lifestyle watch